DiklaS/NodeJS-Project/README.md

 The server will start running and listen for incoming requests on the specified port.
 Access the server by opening a web browser and navigating to http://localhost:<port>, where <port> is the configured port number.

-### Contributing
-Contributions are welcome!
-If you have any ideas or improvements, feel free to submit a pull request.

 ### License
 This project is licensed under the MIT License.